Spectral Gap of Metropolis Algorithms for Non-smooth Distributions under Isoperimetry

 \begin{rem} An important class of non-smooth targets not covered in this work is the distributions with constrained support, where the density includes an indicator term and is therefore not continuous at the boundary.
-There is a vast literature on MCMC for such constrained distributions; see for instance \cite{MR1733749}. \end{rem}
+There is a vast literature on MCMC for such constrained distributions; see for instance \cite{MR1733749}.
+Another important class not covered here is the distributions with point masses, such as spike-and-slab priors \citep{MR2370074}, which requires a different analysis and is outside the scope of this paper. \end{rem}